SubC is a fast and simple public domain compiler for a clean subset of

 Practical Compiler Construction

 Note that SubC is a teaching vehicle rather than a production compiler.
 Check the README files to find out what it can and cannot do.
-If you are planning to do something more serious with SubC, you may want to get the current version rather than the book version.
+If you are planning to do something more serious with SubC, you may want to get the development version rather than the book version.

-The Windows runtime support code has been written by Jean-Marc Lienher (cod5.org).
+The Windows runtime support code has been written by Jean-Marc Lienher.
 The Darwin back-end and startup module have been contributed by Romain LWPB.
 The Linux/x86-64 and NetBSD/386 runtime support as well as proper signal handling for NetBSD were provided by Minux.
 Thank you!

 The development version supports the following platforms: